AmalaLiza/github-gist-api/README.md

-# Github Gist API
+# Github Gist API App
+An Application to list all the public gists of a user by github username and list the file types of the gists.
+Application shows the users who forked the gists.

 ## Guide to run the app

 1. Install Node.js
-2. Clone the app
+2. Clone the repo
 3. Install node modules
 4. Run the app